AriFordsham/GHCWiki/dwarf/status.md

 ## The Patches for 8.0

-Below is a listing of relevant patches which were merged for GHC 8.0.1.
+Below is a listing of Ben's DWARF patches were merged for GHC 8.0.1.

 ### Basic DWARF support

 These preparatory commits address a few bugs and deficiencies in the current DWARF production implementation,